bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 * :bokeh-tree:`examples/howto/server_embed/tornado_embed.py`

 Also note that most every command line argument for ``bokeh serve`` has a corresponding keyword argument to ``Server``.
-For instance setting the --allow-sebsocket-origin`` command line argument is equivalent to passing ``allow_websocket_origin`` as a parameter.
+For instance, setting the `--allow-websocket-origin` command line argument is equivalent to passing ``allow_websocket_origin`` as a parameter.

 .. _userguide_server_bokeh_client: